Key Highlights

 Ensure Maintenance and Support for Optimal Equipment Performance

 To achieve optimal performance from demolition equipment, project managers must prioritize regular maintenance and support.
-This includes:
+This involves:

 - Scheduling routine inspections